m00se-3/SWGTK/README.md

 This library is built with a strict set of compiler options and analyzer warnings.
 Warnings are treated as errors.
 This project takes safe software and best practices very seriously.

 Example programs can be found in the 'examples' folder.
-The examples are kind of a testing playground at the moment, as a proper testing framework is still in the works.

 ## Features